themiscadiz/API_Assignment/README.md

 # Notes & Process

 ## Sketching
-For this assignment I sketch a simple website were I can interacto with some of the conten t of the current weather api.
-Although this API provides little information I decided to use this one, undestan ding that accesing the API it was going to be a challenge.
+For this assignment I sketch a simple website were I can interact with some of the content of the Current Weather api.
+Although this API provides little information I decided to use this one, undestanding that accesing the API it was going to be a challenge.
-For this sketch I design and interface where the user can click a button to change the value of the celsius or Fahrenheit.
-The same information was going to display in the same area. also the user would be able to see some API data such as Precipitation, Date, If is day or night and how are ythe conditions of the day (cloudy, sunny, etc.).
+For this sketch I designed an interface where the user can click a button to change the value from the Celsius to Fahrenheit.
+The information is displayed in the same area.
+The user is also able to see sother data such as Precipitation, Date, day or night, and how are the conditions of the day (cloudy, sunny, etc.).

 Imagen

 #### Accesing and API
 Using the developer site of accuweather was very accesible.
 The most challenging part was to be able to see the data from console in my localhost.
-I iused the async function to access the results.
-However I spend a lot of time trying to figure it out how to acces each part of the result, because wasn't clear for me that I was looking an array.
-After I figure out that I was looking an array, a was able to access each part of the array.
+I used the async function to access the results.
+However, I spent a lot of time trying to figure it out how to acces each part of the result, because it wasn't clear to me that I was getting an array.
+After that, I was able to access each part of the array.

 #### async function and fetch()
-I'm still not completly sure how tu use this fucntion and in what conditions makes sense to use it. however, to access the API data I create anothe async function to be able to manipulated.
-I understand that to be able to manipulate data from the API this has to happen in a async function.
+I'm still not completly sure how tu use this function and in what conditions makes sense to use it.
+However, to access the API data, I created another async function to be able to manipulate it.
+I think that to be able to manipulate data from the API this has to happen in a async function.

 #### getElement
-I used get document.getElementById("localDate").innerHTML, when I want to use the data in the html file.
+I used document.getElementById("localDate").innerHTML when I want to use the data in the html file.

 #### API data to dynamically change the DOM - Interactive Button
-Creati ng the buttons was other of the most challenging parts opf this project.
-I wast sure how to make a button change a value from the file.js. the way that I manage this was using:
+Creating the buttons was the other challenging part of this project.
+I wasn't sure how to make a button change a value from the file.js.
+I managed this was using:

 In file.js
 <code>document.getElementById("myBtn").addEventListener("click", function changeTemp(){...}</code>
 the .addEventListener help me to open a communication with the html elemnts.